- Where can Botox® be used to stop sweat?

 In case you’ve never heard of it, miraDry® is an energy-based machine that kills off sweat glands, odour glands and even hair in the armpits – all without surgical cutting!
 It takes one treatment for most people, but two treatments are not uncommon.
 Three treatments are rare.

-At our clinic, miraDry® starts at $1,500 for one treatment, and $2,500 for two treatments (prices are subject to change at any time).
+At our clinic, miraDry® can cost $2,500 +/- (prices are subject to change at any time).
 Compare that to the cost and hassle of repeat Botox® sessions, and most people would say, “you’ve got a deal!”

 There are a few caveats though (but not a lot).
 Some people may not be eligible for miraDry® (a doctor can say more).
 In rare cases, a person’s sweat glands are located so deep in the skin that miraDry® can’t reach them.
 It can also require some healing time, with post-procedure aftercare.
 You can read more about miraDry®, here.